 I’ve been using it for weeks and I didn’t experience any irritations.
 Even though I still prefer my skincare fragrance-free, I have to admit I like how this serum smells. 🙂

-Within a week, I noticed my skin becoming brighter.
+Within a week of using Medik8 C-Tetra Serum, I noticed my skin becoming brighter.
 My skin has a lovely glow that makes it look healthy.

 And the science there is solid.
 Vitamins C&E can destroy free radicals before they leave wrinkles on your face.
 So I have no complaints here.
 I know that my skin is well protected all day long.

 Anyone who wants to prevent premature aging and can’t/won’t use L-Ascorbic Acid.